blaine-t/fwd_outlook_graph/docs/usage.md

 ## Transparent Forwarding with catch-all

 You don't have to deviate from the default config for transparent forwarding with catch-all!
+If you want to just have one recipient make sure to just have a list of one string.
+If you would like the senders domain added to the catch-all make sure to set CATCH_ALL_INCLUDE_DOMAIN True

 ## Behind just Cloudflare (NOT RECOMMENDED AS DEFAULT SOLUTIONS DONT HAVE SSL)